Health concerns of hot tubs and pools

 |pH||7.2||7.2 to 7.6||7.8|

 |Total alkalinity CaCO3||80 PPM||80 to 120 PPM||120 PPM|

 Min = Minimum; Max = Maximum; PPM = Parts Per Million

 Always use and store your pool chemicals safely and keep out of reach of children.
 When pre-mixing chemicals, always pour water first before adding chemicals.
 Follow safety instructions on the product label and safety data sheets.
 Eye protection and gloves may be required.

 Test kits will generally measure FAC and “total available chlorine” (TAC).
 To determine the “combined available chlorine” in the pool, use this formula: TAC – FAC = CAC.
-The more hot tubs and pools are used, the faster the disinfectant in the water turns into combined chlorine.
+The more often hot tubs and pools are used, the faster the free available chlorine in the water turns into combined chlorine.

 Regular shock treatment is recommended